-Travancore and Cochin would have the same combinations as Malabar-of middle class democrats with the revolutionary peasantry-if only the national bourgeoisie which headed the 1919-21 upsurge had realized that the princes and their satellites in the so-called 'Indian' states are as much the stooges of British imperialism as big landlords and other feudal elements in 'British' India.
+Travancore and Cochin would have had the same combination as Malabar of middle-class democrats with the revolutionary peasantry if only the national bourgeoisie which headed the 1919-22 upsurge had realised that the princes and their satellites in the so-called "Indian" States are as much the stooges of British imperialism as big landlords and other feudal elements in "British" India.
 It may be recalled that it was the combination of the political struggle of the entire people with the anti-feudal struggle of the peasantry (for tenancy reform) that made 1920-21 in Malabar memorable for its glorious national upsurge.
-There is no doubt that the same thing would have happened in Travancore and Cochin if only the leadership of the national movement had made the same judicious combination of the anti-British and the anti-feudal struggle.
-For, as Ramakrishna Pillai's struggle against the then Dewan of Travancore showed, and as the suppressed discontent against the rulers' favouritism in both states even in 1920-21 showed was acute discontent against the rotten and corrupt administration in these states; the absence of a conscious leadersship to head it alone prevented this popular discontent from transforming itself into a powerful political movement.
+There is no doubt that the same thing would have happened in Travancore and Cochin if only the leadership of the National Movement had made the same judicious combination of the anti-British with the anti-feudal struggle.
+For, as Ramakrishna Pillai's struggle against the then Dewan of Travancore showed and as the suppressed discontent against the rulers' favouritism in both states even in 1920-21 showed, there was acute discontent against the rotten and corrupt administration in these states; it was only absence of a conscious leadership to head it that prevented this popular discontent transforming itself into a powerful political movement.

-Such a leadership, however, was absent not only in the 'Indian' states but even in 'British' India.
-For, it is notorious that the bourgeois national leadership under Mahatma Gandhi was more anxious to restrain the revolutionary masses and to keep them strictly within 'non-violent' limits than to deal a powerful blow against British imperialism and its reactionary Indian allies.
-It had, to this end, worked out the anti-democratic 'theory' that the exploiters are the 'trustees' of the exploited, as well as the 'theory' that the masses have no moral right to offer militant resistance to the exploiter and oppressor.
+Such a leadership however was absent not only in "Indian" States but even in "British" India.
+For, it is notorious that the bourgeois national leadership under Mahatma

+Gandhi was more anxious to restrain the revolutionary masses and to keep them strictly within "non-violent" limits than to deal powerful blows against British imperialism and its reactionary Indian allies.
+It had, to this end, worked out the anti-democratic theory of the exploiters being the "trustees" of the exploited as well as the theory of the masses having no moral right to offer militant resistance to the exploiter and oppressor.

-Such an anti-democratic leadership was bound, at some stage or other, to come into clash with the Moplah peasants who were roused to acivity in Malabar in 1920-21.
-For, they were unlike the leadership, anti-imperialist and anti-feudal in the real and full sense of the term.
-They were genuinely anxious not only to end British rule in India and make the country free, but also to end the British domination in Turkey and other Middle Eastern countries.
+Such an anti-democratic leadership was bound, at some stage or other, to come into clash with the Moplah peasants that were roused to activity in Malabar in 1920-21.
+For, they were, unlike the leadership, anti-imperialist and anti-feudal in the real and full sense of the term.
+They were genuinely anxious not only to end British rule in India and make our country free, but also to end British domination in Turkey and other Middle Eastern countries.
 Their hatred for the alien oppressor was deep-seated.
-Similarly, the overwhelming majority of them being either landless, or poor peasants holding lands on verumpattam tenure, they wanted not only fixity of tenure for the kanamdar as was demanded by the leaders of the tenancy movement but major changes in the land system, including substantial reduction in rent payable by verumpattadars.
+Similarly, the overwhelming majority of them being either landless peasants or poor peasants holding lands on Verumpattam tenure, they wanted not only fixity of tenure for the kanamdar as was demanded by the leaders of the Tenancy Movement but major changes in the land system including substantial reduction in rent payable by Verumpattamdars.